 Elaine of North Carolina told her story:

 “Listerine works wonders on this rash under the breasts.
 Apply it daily following a shower.
 It doesn’t hurt to apply it before bed as well.

 “Once the Listerine has dried, pat on cornstarch or a good body powder without perfume.
 Results should be seen in less than a week.
-Once control has been established and rash disappears, apply Listerine every few days to maintain rash-less state.”
+Once control has been established and rash disappears, apply Listerine every few days to maintain a rash-less state.”

 Milk of Magnesia: